Mathotics/micropython_template/readme.md

 # Micropython_template
-This template is for programming microcontrollers using micropython.
+Template for programming microcontrollers using micropython.

 ## First-time Setup Instructions
 If this is your first time using micropython, follow these steps: